tuna-yapakci/tech_assignment/README.md

 A picture of the wiring scheme that was used during the testing can be found on the repo.
 Red cable is connected to power to generate the pullup.
 White and black cables are connected to GPIO pins 22 and 17.
-The pullup resistor is 10k ohms (if I understood correctly less would be better for fast pullup, however 10k is the only one I had)
+The pullup resistor is 10k ohms (if I understood correctly less would be better for fast pullup, however 10k is the only one I had).

 The Communication Protocol---------------------------------------------------------------------------------------------